Stuartholme’s dynamic Co-curricular Arts Program comprises music, art, drama and private speech and drama.

 Private music tuition

 Stuartholme offers students the opportunity to participate in art classes to advance their knowledge of art and develop their skills through workshops, gallery visits and opportunities to work with professional artists.
-For more information on Art at Stuartholme, view the Co-curricula Handbook below.
+For more information on Art at Stuartholme, view the Co-curricular Handbook below.

 Drama plays a major part in the life of Stuartholme and is enjoyed by both performers and audience members alike.
 Stuartholme’s Co-curricular Drama Club is an active club in the school community that offers students a variety of theatrical opportunities.
 Drama Club has a different focus each semester and therefore activities do vary.
 The Club seeks to enrich and advance students knowledge of drama and performance skills through a series of workshops, performances and theatre visits.